mattchoo2/tuyaenergymetercostMY/README.md

     -   Click **Save** to add the resource.

 **3. Add the ApexCharts Card to Your Dashboard**:
-Add the following configuration to your Lovelace dashboard ("Manual")to display a bar chart of monthly energy usage and cost:
+Add the following configuration to your Lovelace dashboard (***"Manual Card"***) to display a bar chart of monthly energy usage and cost:

 ```yaml
 type: custom:apexcharts-card